wipup/ides/README.md

  - Fix bugs in extended organisation page and SQL
  - Minify javascript and css
  - Add pagination to log file list
+ - Add new **feature**: Email Notification for new idea submission/update.

 ## 1. Required software